Buddhist pagodas in morning mist, Bagan, Myanmar. (Photo copyright © by Kaj Halberg)

-In this picture, black rain clouds darken the sky behind the red Tsemo Gompa (built 1430), the ruins of King Tashi Namgyal’s old fort (built in the 1500s, left), and a white Maitreya temple.
-The title Maitreya indicates that this temple is dedicated to the Maitreya Buddha (‘The Future Buddha’), who, in due time, will return to Earth to save humanity. – Leh, Ladakh.
-(Photo copyright © by Kaj Halberg)
+These pictures, from Leh, Ladakh, show the red Tsemo Gompa (built 1430), the ruins of King Tashi Namgyal’s old fort (built in the 1500s, left), and a white Maitreya temple.
+The title Maitreya indicates that this temple is dedicated to the Maitreya Buddha (‘The Future Buddha’), who, in due time, will return to Earth to save humanity.
+In the bottom picture, black rain clouds darken the sky behind the buildings.
+(Photos copyright © by Kaj Halberg)

 The gompa at Lamayuru, Ladakh, has a dramatic setting, built atop eroded crags.
 (Photo copyright © by Kaj Halberg)

-Tengboche is the most important gompa in the Khumbu region of eastern Nepal.
-It was founded in 1919, but was destroyed twice, in 1934 by an earthquake, and in 1989 by a fire.
-On both occasions, it was quickly rebuilt.
+Tengboche Gompa, founded in 1919, is the most important monastery in the Khumbu region, eastern Nepal.
+It was destroyed twice, in 1934 by an earthquake, and in 1989 by a fire, but on both occasions, it was quickly rebuilt.
 (Photo copyright © by Kaj Halberg)

-This gompa at Namobuddha, Kathmandu Valley, Nepal, houses numerous sculptures of tigers, draped in katas (white scarves), denoting respect.
-Legend has it that a Bodhisatva (a ‘Living Buddha’), on this site, let a tigress kill him in order to feed her starving cubs.
+This gompa at Namobuddha, Kathmandu Valley, Nepal, houses numerous sculptures of tigers, draped in katas (white scarves), which denote respect.
+Legend has it that on this spot, a bodhisattva (a ‘living buddha’) let a tigress kill him, so that she could feed her starving cubs.
 (Photo copyright © by Kaj Halberg)

 A dense layer of clouds disperses, revealing a gompa on a mountain slope near Keylong, Lahaul, India.
 (Photo copyright © by Kaj Halberg)

-Chortens are the Tibetan variety of stupas.
-The various parts of this structure symbolize the elements, the base representing soil, the dome water, the rings or squares above the dome fire, the half-moon air, and the uppermost point – sometimes a small sun – space.
+Chortens are the Tibetan variety of stupas, whose various parts symbolize the elements, the base representing soil, the dome water, the rings or squares above the dome fire, the crescent moon air, and the uppermost point – sometimes a small sun – space.

 Row of chortens in morning light, Shey Palace, Ladakh.
 (Photo copyright © by Kaj Halberg)

-Early in the morning, this chorten stands out against the barren hills surrounding Tso Kar, a saline lake in Ladakh.
+Early in the morning, a chorten stands out against the barren hills surrounding Tso Kar, a saline lake in Ladakh.
 (Photos copyright © by Kaj Halberg)

 Mani stones are stones, rock walls, or slabs, covered in chiseled Buddhist mantras, the most common of which is Om Mani Padme Hum, which loosely translates as ‘Hail Jewel in the Lotus Flower’ – a symbol of The Buddha.